amanxcvii/amanxcvii/README.md

-<h1 align="center">Hi 👋, I'm Fullstack Java Developer</h1>
+<h1 align="center">Hi 👋, I'm Fullstack Developer</h1>
-<h3 align="center">Deeply passionate about creating flawless software solutions as a Full Stack Java Developer.
+<h3 align="center">Deeply passionate about creating flawless software solutions as a Full Stack Developer.
 With a knack for optimizing code and queries, ensuring applications run smoothly.
 I thrive on problem-solving and logic building, not just in code but also in tackling real-life</h3>

 - 🔭 I’m currently working on **Web Application**